More Modules and Libraries

 Usually with

-is inlined like above, but it is just shorthand for defining a new module type:
+is inlined like above, but it is just shorthand for defining a new module type, and inlining that module type:

 sig